glfw/glfw/README.md

    window (#1499)
  - [Win32] Bugfix: Disabled cursor mode interfered with some non-client actions
  - [Cocoa] Added support for `VK_EXT_metal_surface` (#1619)
+ - [Cocoa] Added locating the Vulkan loader at runtime in an application bundle
  - [Cocoa] Removed dependency on the CoreVideo framework
  - [Cocoa] Bugfix: `glfwSetWindowSize` used a bottom-left anchor point (#1553)
  - [Cocoa] Bugfix: Window remained on screen after destruction until event poll